kwaite1021/piFrame/README.md

   <br>
 </li>
 <li>
   PWM Hardware - Outputs PWM to selected pins - note that these pins are limited to the PI being used.
 Pin 18 is common to     all Pi's with dedicated hardware PWM.
 Set frequency,duty cycle and outpin pin, turn function on or off.
-The upper limit on   a Raspberry Pi3 is around 20MHz although your results may vary.
+The frequency input   MAY use decimal fractions, the Duty Cycle can only accept integers [0 to 99%].The upper limit on my Raspberry Pi3 is around   20MHz although your results may vary.
 Admittedly at 20MHz the signal turns into a sawtooth, but it would be usable with       conditioning circuitry.
+I observed over-shoots on lower frequencies and deformation at high frequencies.
 Remember that the   Pi has an exremely limited output power on all pins so ALL inputs and outputs need to be conditioned, in any event.
   <br>
  </li>
  <li>